Why Does Salad Make Me Poop? 10 Reasons to Give Up Salad

 Conclusion

-So, what have we learned?
-Eating salad makes you poop.
-But why does it do that?
-Well, there are a few theories out there.
-While the jury is still out on this one (in my opinion), most experts would say that because of the fibre in salads, they make your intestines push material through faster, which results in more bowel movements.
+While the jury is still out on this one (in my opinion), most experts would say that because of the fiber in salads, they make your intestines push material through faster, which results in more bowel movements.

 I hope this article has helped clarify things for you!
 If you’ve got any questions or comments about anything mentioned here, please feel free to leave them below, and I’ll be happy to answer as soon as possible.
 Thanks so much for reading!